 - Make an enquiry

-For me, the Amalfi coast is all about breath-taking views and unapologetic levels of opulence.
+For me, the Amalfi Coast is all about breathtaking views and unapologetic levels of opulence.
 Nowhere combines these two elements better than the Belmond Hotel Caruso.
 You could not imagine a more spectacular rooftop pool than the cliff edge infinity pool that faces the famous Amalfi coastline here.
-Similar views are available from the majority of the rooms at Hotel Caruso and will provide the perfect backdrop for anyone looking to unwind amongst Italy’s most spectacular natural scenery.
+Similar views are available from the majority of the rooms at Hotel Caruso and will provide the perfect backdrop for anyone looking to unwind among Italy’s most spectacular natural scenery.

 I'll never forget when…